 Over the past few years, since our inception, we’ve worked closely with e-commerce brands to large-scale retail giants and helped them grow from their roots.
 From web and app development to digital marketing and running campaigns, we have been an end-to-end web development partner of top companies.

 Here we give a complete trip to how we develop a robust eCommerce website built in frequent sprint cycles, able to be tested on dedicated UAT systems.

 - The direct point of contact with the client, stakeholders, developers, customers, users, etc.

-- PO is the person that collects input from all stakeholders, defines stories, and ensures the stories meet the user’s needs.
+- PO is the person who collects input from all stakeholders, defines stories, and ensures the stories meet the user’s needs.

-- PO streamlines the execution of the program, addresses the technical integrity, features and components.
+- PO streamlines the execution of the program, and addresses the technical integrity, features and components.

 - PO collaborates with the team and takes stand-up gatherings to improve the processes.

 The product backlog contains the list of new features, changes to new features, infrastructure changes, bug fixes, and an ordered list of all activities that a team needs to complete to deliver the project.

 Here’s how the process with a single scrum sprint starts…

 - The product owner conducts a planning meeting with a developer team.
 Collectively, they create user stories, list of tasks or key activities to be done known as the product backlog.

 - This dynamic product backlog enables developers to break it down into small iterations to be completed in a short timeframe called “sprints”.